gokulhari/MLTLMaxSAT-FORMATS/ReadMe.md

 ## Regenerating data by yourself:

 It took us 34 hours in total to produce the data.
 As this might be too long, we arranged a shorter version that you can generate in about 2 hours.

+In summary, there are five appraoches that we consider: The SMT (of Li et al.), the slow and fast boolean transaltions, and the IC3 and BMC appraoches (of Li et al., both of which use the SMV translation).
+These five approaches are used on two sets of data: real NASA-ATF and random instances.
+However, the real instances have ternary operators that aren't accomodated by the Li et al.'s parsers, and hence, the we do not have results with the SMV translation for real instances.

-The short version reproduces 3 out of 5 curves in figures 2a-2d, i.e., the ones marked as SMT, Bool-slow and Bool-fast (as these are the fastest approaches, the plots are faster as well).
+The short version reproduces 3 out of 5 curves in figures 2a-2d, i.e., the ones marked as SMT, Bool-slow and Bool-fast (these are the fastest approaches, consequently, the data is generated faster as well).

 ### The short version for quick reproduction
 Go inside the directory `MLTLMaxSAT-FORMATS`, and run: